Incompetent Accountant? Here’s What to Do About It

 Sit down with your accountant

-If you’ve decided to continue working with them, the next thing you need to do is have a sit-down meeting with your accountant.
+If you’ve decided to continue working with them, you next need to have a sit-down meeting with your accountant.
 In this meeting, you should:

 – Clearly explain your expectations and what you need from them